 If you are wondering what business tax attorneys do, then you are not alone.
+Some employer of record companies like INS Global can help you stay compliant with law and regulations.
 It is a question many entrepreneurs ask.
 Not only do attorneys know the IRS tax code, but they can also help you with tax controversy and dispute resolution.

 Experience working with small businesses